 1 granny smith apple, cut into small cubes

 Line a small baking sheet with parchment paper.
-Cut the neck of the squash and set it aside.
-Cut the bulb in half and scoop out and discard seeds.
-Brush each half inside with about 1 tsp. of the canola oil.
+Cut both ends of the squash off.
+Cut squash in half and scoop out and discard seeds.
+Brush each half inside with about 1 tsp. of the oil.
 Sprinkle the cavities with salt and pepper and tuck a sprig of thyme into each.
 Place cut-side-down on a baking sheet and roast until tender, about 45 minutes.
 Remove and let cool, then scoop out and reserve the flesh.
-If using canned pumpkin, add to pot instead of diced squash.
-Continue to simmer for the 30 minutes for the flavors to blend.

-3. Put the remaining canola oil in a stockpot over medium-high heat, add the leeks, carrots, shallots, and onions and cook, stirring often, for 6minutes.
-Add the diced squash, garlic, 1 1/2 tsp.salt, and 1/2 tsp. pepper and cook gently for 3 minutes.
+2. Put the remaining oil in a stockpot over medium heat, add the carrots, celery and onions and cook, stirring often, for 6 minutes.
+Add the squash, garlic, 1 1/2 tsp.salt, and 1/2 tsp. pepper and cook gently for 3 minutes.
 Stir in the honey and cook, stirring, for 2 to 3 minutes.
-Add the stock and bouquet garni, bring to a simmer and cook for 10 to 15 minutes.
+Add the stock and bring to a simmer and cook for 20 minutes.

-4. Add the roasted squash and simmer gently for about 30 minutes for the flavors to blend.
-Remove from the heat and discard the bouquet garni.
+3. Remove from the heat and discard the thyme.
 Transfer the soup to a blender, in batches, and puree.
 Taste the soup and adjust the seasoning.

 Let the soup cool, then refrigerate until ready to serve.
 Stores up to 5 days.

-6. Gently reheat the soup until just hot.
+4. Gently reheat the soup until just hot.
 If it is too thick, add more stock, or water.
 Heat a skillet over high heat.
-When it is hot, add the butter and rotate the skillet over the heat as necessary to brown the butter evenly.
+When it is hot, add the butter, if using, and rotate the skillet over the heat as necessary to brown the butter evenly.
 As soon as the butter is a hazelnut brown, pour it into the pot of soup, and stir.

 7. To Finish, ladle the soup into six serving bowls.
-Top each with a dollop of cream fraiche, or coconut cream, cubes of granny smith apple, and toasted walnuts.
+Top each with a dollop of yogurt , cubes of granny smith apple, and toasted walnuts.